guilyx/guilyx/README.md

 **🐱 My GitHub Data**

-> 📦 335.5 kB Used in GitHub's Storage
+> 📦 335.4 kB Used in GitHub's Storage
- >
-> 🏆 160 Contributions in the Year 2025
  >
 > 💼 Opted to Hire
  >